cahcblr/cahcblr.github.io/p72_rni.md

 |:-|:------------|
 | ![Warija](../assets/warija.jpg)<br>**Warija Adiga** , Associate |
-Decode and digitize manusripts in various indic scripts.
+Decode and digitize manuscripts in various indic scripts.
 Warija has digitized few chapters of Vṛddha-Gārgīya Jyotiṣa and the full body of Vṛddha-Gārga Vāstu Vidyā manuscripts into devanaagri from ancient Nepali, Newari and Bangla lipi.
-Write and publish articles based on Sanskrit literature. |
+She publishes articles based on Sanskrit literature. |

 ---